Wedding Photography pricing

-One month.
-That's my goal.
-I don't like to provide them too soon - once you have your photos the wedding is over.
+One month to 6 weeks.
+That’s my goal.
+I don’t like to provide them too soon – once you have your photos the wedding is over.
 At least waiting one month, you have time to forget bits, and reliving them a month later is really nice.

 When do we need to pay you?

 I take a £200 deposit to confirm booking, and then the remaining balance is due on or by the wedding day.
 I’m happy to receive the payment in installments.